Animenosekai/nasse/README.md

 > [© 2021 - 2022 CherryPieWithPoison](https://www.deviantart.com/cherrypiewithpoison/art/MMD-Genshin-Impact-Statues-of-the-Seven-DL-871695397)

 The Dictionary to XML conversion is heavily inspired by dict2xml by delfick.
 > Licensed under the MIT License.
-More info in the head of the [xml.py](./nasse/utils/xml.py) file.
+More information in the header of the [xml.py](./nasse/utils/xml.py) file.

 ## License